 I am encouraged by the committee's decision to hold a hearing on the issue of Contract Support Costs.
-Just before the August recess, the committee attempted to markup S. 979, the Tribal Self-Governance Amendments of 1999, to expand the current self-contracting program at the Indian Health Service.
+Just before the August recess, the committee attempted to markup S. 979, the Tribal Self-Governance Amendments of 1999, to expand the cur-

-I understand we will hear from the General Accounting Office this morning, which recently completed a study that enumerates the shortfall in contract support costs.
-This information is useful, although I have to say that I still haven't heard a concrete solution to meeting these liabilities.
-I have been forced to put a moratorium on the approval of self-governance contracts in order to protect the Federal Government from further lawsuits.
+I offered an amendment during this markup to resolve an issue that the sponsors of the bill were unwilling to address-contract support costs.
+S. 979 would permit the Indian Health Service to approve as many as 50 new self-governance compacts each year.
+As the committee memorandum for this hearing states, the current contract support cost shortfall is at least \$95 million below the level at which the Indian Health Service has signed contracts with self-governance tribes.
+To expand this liability to 50 new tribal programs each year is simply irresponsible without first addressing how the Federal Government will pay for existing contract support cost rium on the approval of self-governance contracts in order to protect the Federal Government from further lawsuits.
 Until the members of this committee and the representatives of the tribes can reach an agreement on how to continue self-governance within the bounds of available appropriations, we will have to limit the approval of additional contracts.
-I have suggested solutions in the past, such as pro rata distribution of contract support cost funding.
+I have suggested solutions in the past, such as prorate distribution of contract support cost funding.
 These suggestions have been rejected, and we have reached a stalemate.
 But I don't think we can move forward with S. 979 before the end of the year, despite its many positive provisions, until a reasonable approach to contract support cost funding is developed.